TIBCOSoftware/fabrician-elasticsearch-enabler/README.md

 *****************************************************************************
-NOTE: as of now, only 64-bit linux is supported.
+NOTE: As of now, only 64-bit linux has been tested !
 ******************************************************************************
 ```bash
 mvn package -Ddistribution.location=/home/you/Downloads/ \